KieranBond/Tomorrow-ify/README.md

-# Tomorrow Spotify
+# Tomorrow-ify
 For tomorrow, Spotify.

-Giving you a playlist for tomorrow.
+Giving you a playlist for tomorrow's listening pleasure.